 GVI operates in one location in Peru.

-No matter which area you choose to support when you volunteer in Cusco, you can be sure you’ll be contributing towards one or more of the United Nations Sustainable Development Goals (UN SDGs).
+No matter which area you choose to support when you volunteer in Oxapampa, you can be sure you’ll be contributing towards one or more of the United Nations Sustainable Development Goals (UN SDGs).

-It’s important to note that you need to be proficient in Spanish to take part in any of our volunteer programs in Peru it's helpful if you are proficient in Spanish.
+To take part in any of our volunteer programs in Peru it's helpful if you are proficient in Spanish.
 This helps our participants to engage more meaningfully and respectfully with our local partners, and maximise impact.

 But if you're not already fluent in Spanish, there's no need to worry.
-You can request Spanish lessons when you book onto a Peru volunteer and travel program.
 You'll also be surrounded by Spanish speakers every day, which is the best way to learn a new language.

-Peru volunteer and travel: When’s the best time to visit Cusco?
+Peru volunteer and travel: When’s the best time to visit Oxapampa?

-As a volunteer in Cusco you might experience the country's dramatic difference between its wet and dry seasons.
+As a volunteer in Oxapampa you might experience the country's dramatic difference between its wet and dry seasons.

-However, these summer months do bring large volumes of tourists, so if you’d prefer to avoid the crowds, or want to avoid contributing to tourism’s demand on Cusco’s resources, you can choose to volunteer in Peru during the less congested wet season.
+However, these summer months do bring large volumes of tourists, so if you’d prefer to avoid the crowds you can choose to volunteer in Peru during the less congested wet season.

-Cusco’s wet season occurs during May or between late September and early November.
+Oxapampa’s wet season occurs between early November until late March/early April.
 It brings about a significant amount of rain and cooler temperatures of around 18 degrees Celsius during the day and a milder 9 degrees Celsius in the evening.
 The rains also bring a range of different species to the area, enabling us to see the variation and adaptability of local ecosystems.